PreetSangha/AdvancedDistributedSystemsDesign/03 - Intro to messaging.Name.md

   - should alert something
   - should be in monitoring
   - nservicebus calls this the error queue, and has a ui to view this and the issues that caused it
+- default to reliability over performance until you have a performance concern

 ## Auditing/Journaling